-MASTERCLASS: Retirement Plans - January 2021
+MASTERCLASS: International Equities - April 2021

 Jenna Dagenhart: Welcome to Asset TV's ETF Masterclass.
 We'll look at how the industry is evolving the growth of active ETFs and the ways that these new strategies add value in fixed income and equity ETFs.
 Joining us now are three expert panelists.
 Dan Noonan, the Head of U.S. Global Wealth Management ETF Sales at PIMCO, Dodd Kittsley, Director, Davis ETFs at Davis Advisors, and Scott Livingston, Heat of ETF Strategy at T. Rowe Price.